Webhooks

 1. Enter your endpoint URL.
 It must use HTTPS.

 2. Select which events to subscribe to.
-Events are grouped by category (Secrets, Machines, Projects, Authentication, Teams, Sessions).
+Events are grouped by category, the same set shown on the Alerts page.
 Use the search bar, severity filter, and category filter to find specific actions.
 Click a category checkbox to select all actions in that group.

 3. Click Create Webhook.

-After creation, the signing secret is displayed once.
-Copy it immediately -- it will not be shown again.
+After creation, the signing secret is displayed.
+Save it now.
+You can also reveal it again later from the webhook's edit panel (see Managing Webhooks below).
 You need this secret to verify webhook signatures on your server.

 Payload Format